adrianzgaljic/ColorCalibration/README.md

 ## Example

-### Using 3 colors to calculate mapping function
+### Using 3 colors to calculate the mapping function

-The simplest solution is to use color chart with 3 known colors, each consiting of 3 values for red, green and blue channel.
+The simplest solution is to use color chart with 3 known colors, each consisting of 3 values for red, green and blue channel.
 Mapping parameters for each channel can be computed separately, having 3 unknowns and 3 equations.
 This system has the same number of equations and unknowns and has a single unique solution: mapping function M.